posener/posener.github.io/_posts/2018-06-29-strato-swagger.md

 Our `restapi` package exposes an `restapi.Handler` function, that should be called with `restapi.Config` struct.
-This struct contains the configuration of the server - the managers that implement all the server functionality ([see next section](#3.-expose-service-interfaces)).
+This struct contains the configuration of the server - the managers that implement all the server functionality ([see next section](#3-expose-service-interfaces)).

-The function returns an `http.Handler` that can be used as you wish - wrap it with middlewares and serve it with whatever go server you like.
+The function returns a standard `http.Handler` that can be used as you wish - wrap it with middlewares and serve it with whatever go server you like.

 ##### 3. Expose Service Interfaces